 Volunteer at Father John's Animal House

-*COVID-19 UPDATE: To help keep our community safe and healthy during these unprecedented times we have decided to recruit new volunteers on a strictly as-needed basis.
-This means each applicant will be carefully selected based on our shelter needs matching up with their availability and areas of interest.
-Please understand that this means not all applicants will have the opportunity to volunteer with us at this time.
+PLEASE READ: To ensure efficiency and safety of our volunteers we are only recruiting on a strictly as-needed basis.
+Please understand that this means not all applicants will have the opportunity to volunteer with us.
 We are terribly sorry for the disappointment this may cause but please consider helping support our shelter in other ways by donating or becoming a member today!

-Our mission here at Father John’s is vital to our community and volunteers are vital to that mission.
+Our mission here at Father John’s is vital to our community and volunteers are crucial to the success of that mission.
 The role volunteers play for our shelter is invaluable and something we are always in need of.
-Helping care for neglected and homeless animals is a huge responsibility and we couldn’t do it if it was not for the kindness and dedication of people just like you!
+Helping care for neglected and homeless animals is a huge responsibility and we couldn’t do it if it was not for the generosity and dedication of people just like you!
 Please continue below to see more about if volunteering with our organization will be the right fit for you.
 Remember, no one can do everything, but everyone can do something.

 This job requires volunteers to help assist with the morning cleaning duties for our kennels.
 This job will require you to be able to stand and bend for 2+ hours, pay close attention to the cleanliness of the environment, work with potentially hazardous disinfectants, and be directly exposed to the animals.
 It is a dirty job but one that is definitely needed to help keep the animals in our care healthy.
 Cleaning is done from 8:30 am until completed.